Med-Gh-TN/Crawlable/README.md

 ## 💻 Usage

-Using Crowable is incredibly simple.
+Using Crawlable is incredibly simple.
 Open your terminal and run the main script, followed by the path of the folder you want to analyze.

 **Command:**

 ```bash
 python main.py /path/to/your/target/project

 ```

 *(Tip: You can literally drag and drop a folder from your desktop into the terminal window to automatically paste its path!)*

 **Expected Output:**
 The terminal will display a gorgeous dashboard as it works through the 4 phases.
-Once complete, look inside the `crowable_output/` folder.
+Once complete, look inside the `crawlable_output/` folder.
 You will find:

 1. `project_roadmap.txt`: A clean, tree-like map of the project.
 2. `source_code.txt`: The consolidated, purely filtered code ready to be fed to an AI.
 3. `prompt.txt`: A base prompt template you can use to start your AI conversation.